Home ] Up ] Next ]

 Eyelet Closing Press No. 33

-Advertised in 1920s, but design appears older
+Advertised in the 1920s, but the design appears to be older

 U.K.